COVID-19 (coronavirus) – Frequently Asked Questions (FAQs)

 - Are the only type of visitors allowed when a resident is self-isolating or symptomatic, or a home is in an outbreak.

-The essential visitor must visit only the one resident they are intending to visit, and no other resident.
-They must wear a mask while visiting a resident without COVID-19 and if the resident does have COVID-19, appropriate PPE must be worn.
+The essential visitor must visit only the one resident they are intending to visit, and only visit the designated indoor or outdoor area they are intending to visit.
+Essential visitors are required to follow CMOH guidance when visiting, including physical distancing and the use of a face-covering mask at all times if the visit is outdoors, in a manner aligned with Directive #3.
+If the visit is indoors, a surgical/procedure mask for source control is required.
+Visitors are responsible for bringing their own masks.
 These visitors must continue to be actively screened on entry for symptoms of COVID-19.
 The essential visitor must also attest to not be experiencing any of the typical and atypical symptoms.
 Those who fail screening will not be permitted to enter.

 Q: Are external care providers considered “visitors”?